DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

     my-odm-release-odm-ingress <none>   *       <INGRESS_ADDRESS>   80      14d
     ```

-3. Register the redirect URIs into your Azure AD application.
+3. Register the redirect URIs into your Microsoft Entra ID application.

     The redirect URIs are built the following way: